PARTNERS2

 Design

-The study is being undertaken as a two-stage programme across six work streams with research undertaken in Birmingham, Lancashire and Devon.
+The study was undertaken as a two-stage programme across six work streams with research undertaken in Birmingham, Lancashire and Devon.

-The first stage involves developing a model of collaborative care using evidence from service users, carers, GPs, Trust clinicians and commissioners.
-Evidence will also be gathered from secondary community mental health teams and their linked primary care (GP) practices to understand the nature of current care.
-The second phase will involve a randomized controlled trial to examine the effectiveness and acceptability of the new model.
-The research is divided into six work streams.
+The first stage involved developing a model of collaborative care using evidence from service users, carers, GPs, Trust clinicians and commissioners.
+Evidence was also gathered from secondary community mental health teams and their linked primary care (GP) practices to understand the nature of current care.
+The second phase involved a randomized controlled trial to examine the effectiveness and acceptability of the new model.
+The research was divided into six work streams.

 1. Work stream one: assessment of local care pathways and current services (0-12 months)